-Sheryl has a PhD from Fuller School of Intercultural Studies and teaches Asian culture as an adjunct in the Talbot School of Theology based on a co-authored book with Dr Benjamin Shin Tapestry of Grace: Untangling the Cultural Complexities of Asian American Life and Ministry.
+Sheryl has a PhD from Fuller School of Intercultural Studies and teaches Asian culture as an adjunct in the Talbot School of Theology based on a 2016 book, co-authored with Dr Benjamin Shin, Tapestry of Grace: Untangling the Cultural Complexities of Asian American Life and Ministry.

 We are currently taking bookings for Sheryl to meet with individuals and speak to groups while she is in New Zealand during October 2018.
 The dates and locations are listed below.
 If you are interested please contact Leslie Foster, Training Coordinator, at training -at- wycliffenz -dot- org, 09 262 8440 or 021 246 8968.

 Schedule of Public Events